fanbinqi/SSD-Tensorflow/README.md

 Train
 ---------
 `python train.py` You can track your training on the tensorboard real time <br>
-In the CITY data set, single-class vehicles have reached the 84% mAP
+In the CITY data set, single-class car have reached the 84% mAP

 In addition
 -------